e2b-dev/awesome-ai-agents/README.md

 Build your own, Multi-agent

 ### Description
+IX is a platform for building, debugging, and deploying collaborative Agents and cognitive workflows.

-IX is a LangChain based agent platform that includes all the tools to build and deploy fleets of agents that collaborate to complete tasks.
+-IX is a LangChain-based agent platform that includes all the tools to build and deploy fleets of agents that collaborate to complete tasks.
 IX is both an editor and a runtime.
 The editor is a no-code graph style editor for the design of agents, chains, tools, retrieval functions, and collaborative workflows.